United-Philanthropy-Forum/km-starter-kit/README.md

 5. [Composer > 2.0.0](https://getcomposer.org/) Globally available.
 You'll know this is working when you can type `composer --version` into your console and see something like "Composer version 2.1.6 2021-08-19 17:11:08"

-6. [Terminus > 2.0](https://pantheon.io/docs/terminus/install).
-You'll know this is working when you can type `terminus --version` into your console and see something like `Terminus 2.3.0`
+6. [Terminus > 3.6](https://pantheon.io/docs/terminus/install).
+You'll know this is working when you can type `terminus --version` into your console and see something like `Terminus 3.6.0`.
+It's a good idea to update Terminus to the _latest_ version before running this script, otherwise it may fail inexplicably.

 7. [The Pantheon Build tools](https://github.com/pantheon-systems/terminus-build-tools-plugin/#installation).
 You'll know this is working when you can type `terminus build:project:create -h` into your console and see information about the build:project:create command, like this: